 Bookkeepers can also choose to work part-time or full-time to suit their needs.
 Longer work days are common around tax time and the end of financial year.
 Usually, bookkeepers work regular Monday - Friday business hours.

 High Earning Potential

 A TAFE course can help increase your earning potential.
-The Certificate IV in Bookkeeping (FNS40215) is the quickest way to get your foot in the door and gain the on-the-job experience that will land you the best positions!
+The Certificate IV in Accounting and Bookkeeping (FNS40217) is the quickest way to get your foot in the door and gain the on-the-job experience that will land you the best positions!

 Technological Skills Are a Must

 Many bookkeeping jobs involve a number of technical duties and often require knowledge of a variety of computer programs and systems.
 Strong computer skills are required as many bookkeeping functions have moved to cloud-based software like MYOB and Xero.